-Wet lenses are positioned in front of the camera housing, flush against the port.
+Wet lenses are positioned in front of the underwater camera housing, flush against the port.
 They are usually designed to take into account the layer of water between the front of the port and the back of the lens, since water combined with air creates some type of optical element.

 The main advantage of shooting with compact cameras underwater is versatility.
 The option of using wet lenses and changing them during the dive allows you to shoot a Whale Shark and a Nudibranch on the same dive!
-Something that can rarely be achieved with a DSLR.
+Something that can rarely be achieved with even a DSLR underwater.
 This is the reason some photographers prefer leaving their DSLR’s above water and getting a 2nd compact system dedicated for underwater use.

 Let’s go over the main features of wet lenses:

 The 2 most common types of wet lenses are Wide Angle and Macro (aka Close-Up).